xorgxx/NeoxGeolocatorBundle/readme.md

 ```
    neox_geolocator:
       ip_local_dev: "156.146.55.226" # for test  Bulgary "156.146.55.226"
+      forcer: false # this is to force to get new geolocator same timer it's userfull.
       check_ping:  # false | true it will protect agains "death ping" !!!
           on: false       # on off
           expire: 10      # check expiration to reste timer